Henry Kissinger and the Vietnam War: Christmas bombings

+Final meeting with Tho

-At the time of the Christmas bombings, a columnist for the New York Times, Scotty Reston, stated that based on unnamed sources that Kissinger was opposed to the Christmas bombings, and was planning to write a book that "would probably be highly embarrassing to Mr. Nixon" if he was fired.
+At the time of the Christmas bombings, a columnist for the New York Times, Scotty Reston, stated that, based on unnamed sources, Kissinger was opposed to the Christmas bombings and was planning to write a book that "would probably be highly embarrassing to Mr. Nixon" if he were fired.
 Nixon accused Kissinger of talking to Reston, which he denied, until he was caught out when the White House phone log showed that he called Reston several times just before his column ran.
-On 26 December 1972, in a press statement Hanoi indicated a willingness to resume the Paris peace talks provided that the bombing stopped.
-On 8 January 1973, Kissinger and Tho met again in Paris and the next day reached an agreement, which in its main points was essentially the same as the one Nixon had rejected in October with only cosmetic concessions to the Americans.
+On 26 December 1972, in a press statement, Hanoi indicated a willingness to resume the Paris peace talks, provided that the bombing stop.
+On 8 January 1973, Kissinger and Tho met again in Paris and reached an agreement the next day, which, in its main points, was essentially the same as the one Nixon had rejected in October with only cosmetic concessions to the Americans.
 At his meeting with Tho on 8 January 1973 in a house in the French town of Gif-sur-Yvette, Kissinger arrived to find nobody at the door to greet him.
 When Kissinger entered the conference room, nobody spoke to him.
-Sensing the hostile mood, Kissinger speaking in French said: "It was not my fault about the bombing".
+Sensing the hostile mood, Kissinger, speaking in French, said: "It was not my fault about the bombing".
 Before Kissinger could say anymore, Tho exploded in rage, saying in French: "Under the pretext of interrupted negotiations, you resumed the bombing of North Vietnam, just at the moment when I reached home.
 You have 'greeted' my arrival in a very courteous manner!
-You action, I can say, is flagrant and gross!
+Your action, I can say, is flagrant and gross!
 You and no one else strained the honor of the United States".
 Tho shouted at Kissinger for over an hour, and despite Kissinger's requests not to speak so loudly because the reporters outside the room could hear what he was saying, he did not relent.
 Tho concluded: "For more than ten years, America has used violence to beat down the Vietnamese people-napalm, B-52s.
 But you don't draw any lessons from your failures.
 You continue the same policy.
 Ngu xuan!
 Ngu xuan!
 Ngu xuan!".
-When Kissinger asked what ngu xuan meant in Vietnamese, the translator refused to translate, as ngu xuan roughly means that a person is grossly stupid.
+When Kissinger asked what ngu xuan meant in Vietnamese, the translator refused to translate, as ngu xuan roughly meant that a person is grossly stupid.